faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > [Arg5:13b] ... winnowed out the irrelevant; organized the remainder into an intricate story involving hundreds of characters, numerous locations, and detailed war strategies; ...

 As noted before, were Joseph the author, he had at least four years to develop some kind of proto-manuscript.
 A typical feat by human authors is to generate intricate storylines, invent characters and locations, and even war strategies.
+We also know from Oliver Cowdery's revelation mentioned above that he (and Joseph) were going back and consulting the manuscript before its completion.
+This can account for consistencies in the text.

 > [Arg5:13c] ... and then dictated it with perfect recollection, without any notes whatsoever—no outline, no three-by-five cards, nothing—a fact acknowledged even among the critics?[30]

 Joseph may have hid notes in his hat, as explained [here](https://faenrandir.github.io/a_careful_examination/hidden-material-in-hat-hypothesis/).
-Alternatively, Cowdery may have been a co-conspirator, as explained above.
+Cowdery may have been a co-conspirator, as explained above.
+Or, it is worth considering Joseph's extemporizing abilities.
+We know, for instance, that he extemporaneously delivered many of the revelations in the Doctrine and Covenants.
+The modern origin theory also sees Joseph extemporaneously filling in material to account for the lost 116 pages, such as Words of Mormon 1:3--9.

 > [Arg5:13d] And during it all, no one remembered him going to these libraries, bringing any such books home, ...

 As discussed with the Adam Clarke commentary, it is clearly possible for sources to be utitilized without mention.
 In addition, if family members were contributors, they would have good reason to downplay such activities.

-Regarless, as we have already demonstrated [link to it!]:
+Regarless, as we have already demonstrated:

 1. Palmyra was [rich in books](https://faenrandir.github.io/a_careful_examination/palmyra-was-rich-in-books/).
 1. Joseph Smith lived in [an educationally and religiously rich environment](https://faenrandir.github.io/a_careful_examination/joseph-smith-capable-of-authoring-the-book-of-mormon/).
 1. Potential co-authors were also well-equipped with the kind of exposure necessary to write such a book (see above).

-So, exposure to such material (e.g., [John Smith lectures](https://faenrandir.github.io/a_careful_examination/similarities-between-john-smiths-writings-and-bom/)) may note have been noteworthy in such an environment.
+So, exposure to such material (e.g., [John Smith lectures](https://faenrandir.github.io/a_careful_examination/similarities-between-john-smiths-writings-and-bom/)) may not have been noteworthy in such an environment.

 > [Arg5:13e] ... having any conversations concerning this research, ...